Table of Contents[Hide][Show]

 Did you get the chicken itch?
-You know where you start out with just six chicks they grow and all of a sudden you have the urge to add variety to your flock?
+You know when you start out with just six chicks, they grow, and all of a sudden you have the urge to add variety to your flock?
 I know we’ve been there.

-When we moved out to our farmhouse just over a year ago we got that chicken itch.
-We transferred our six hens from our city house in their coop all the way out here in the country.
+When we moved to our farmhouse just over a year ago, we got that chicken itch.
+We transferred our six hens from our city house, where they were in their coop, all the way out here in the country.

 Out here with acreage, we got carried away and came home with over 20 chicks.